Second of a 2-part series

 If candidate Michael Flaherty wins the Mayor’s Office this fall, the BRA will have unintentionally helped engineer its own reform.

 Flaherty and former candidate Kevin McCrea both cited a 2005 lawsuit about the Boston City Council violating the Open Meeting Law as a key inspiration for their candidacies.
-McCrea filed the lawsuit; Flaherty was its lead plaintiff, and says he has learned to love open government as a result.
+McCrea filed the lawsuit; Flaherty was its lead defendant, and says he has learned to love open government as a result.
 Flaherty is calling for the dismantling of the BRA.

 Local City Councilor John Tobin also was embroiled in the controversy for attending one of the secret meetings.
 Other local councilors, including Felix D. Arroyo and Chuck Turner, had refused to attend the meetings.